7 Best Online Surgical Technologist Training Programs

 You cannot completely earn a surgical technologist certificate online.

-You are able to do the training and sit for boards, which is the process of passing an organization-accredited certification exam either in person or online.
+You can do the training and sit for boards, which is the process of passing an organization-accredited certification exam either in person or online.

 However, one major component of the surgical tech certification involves work experience.